 Typos Barely Hurt LLMs.
 Clear Prompts Matter More.

-Open trivia with no context: all three models collapse at 30% uniform noise.
+Questions with no context document: all three models collapse at 30% uniform noise.

-Without a context block, all three models collapse at 30% noise.
+Without a reference document, all three models collapse at 30% noise.

 Context-grounded QA with clean document supplied: performance holds through 30% and only collapses at 50%.

-With a clean document supplied, the cliff shifts — performance holds through 30% and only collapses at 50%.
+With a clean document supplied, the failure point shifts: performance holds through 30% and only collapses at 50%.

 Main result

-• Prompt clarity mattered more than spelling mistakes in this benchmark.
+• Prompt clarity mattered more than spelling mistakes in this test.

-• Random character corruption created a sharp failure point around 30%.
+• Random character corruption caused a sharp drop around 30% noise.

 Version of the request Typical outcome